ipercyNC/events/README.md

 ## Notes:
-* Development was started just using the pyscopg driver to do manual queries, but the SQLAlchemy was chosen to speed up the development.
+* Development was started just using the pyscopg driver to do manual queries, but SQLAlchemy was chosen to speed up the development.
 The functionality provided is cleaner than the quick implementation I would have been able to complete for SQL queries and validation.
 * I set this up initially to be run locally, but I developed it to be deployed and run on render.com.
 The Postgres server (production and testing)